 Home Weather Stations – What They Are And Why You Would Need One

-Most of us have a pretty good understanding of the purpose of weather stations typically used by large weather bureaus.
-A home weather station, though, still remains somewhat of a novelty.
+Most readers have a good understanding of the purpose of the weather stations typically used by large weather bureaus.
+A home weather station, though, remains somewhat of a novelty for many.

 Actually, home weathers are not dissimilar from their much bigger brothers used for national and regional forecasts.